williamjameshandley/williamjameshandley.github.io/about.md

 He is a convener of the GAMBIT cosmology working group, working with a community of cosmologists, particle physicists and statisticians who use terrestrial collider data in conjunction with astrophysical observations to constrain theories of dark matter, neutrinos and modified gravity.

-He currently gives the Part III Physics course "Relativistic Astrophysics and Cosmology", covering Einstein's gravity from the Big Bang to Black Holes in 24 lectures.
+He currently gives the University of Cambridge Part III Physics Master's course "Relativistic Astrophysics and Cosmology", covering Einstein's gravity from the Big Bang to Black Holes in 24 lectures.

 ![Will Handley](/assets/images/blackboard.png)